Jeziorki Północne: History

 The Warszawa Dawidy railway station, founded in 1962.

 The village of Jeziorki was founded in the 15th century, via separation from the village of Gramnica, which no longer exists.
 In the 16th century, it was owned by the Jeziorkowski family of the Radwan heraldic clan.
 In 1528, together with the surrounding farmland, its estate had an area of 50 ha.
 In 1602, it was part of the Catholic parish based in Raszyn.

 The village was destroyed by Swedish forces during the Second Northern War, a conflict between the Swedish Empire and Polish–Lithuanian Commonwealth, sometime between 1655 and 1656.
 In the second half of the 17th century, a portion of the village, with an area of 9 ha, was bought by Warsaw canon Czyżewski, who then incorporated it into his land estate of Dawidy.
 In 1729, Jeziorki had 10 households.

 At the beginning of the 19th century, German settlers began moving into the village, which was then divided into two parts: Jeziorki Polskie (Polish Jeziorki) in the north, with Polish population, and Jeziorki Niemieckie (German Jeziorki) in the south, inhabited by Germans, later known as Nowe Jeziorki (New Jeziorski).
 In 1827, the latter had 110 residents in 10 households.

 In 1864, German settlers had also founded the village of Ludwinów, located to the north of Jeziorki, in the area of current Ludwinowska Street.

 In 1905, Jeziorki Niemieckie had 82 inhabitants in 12 households, and in 1921, it had 80 inhabitants and the same number of households.
 In 1905, Jeziorki Polskie had a population of 209 people in 13 households, and in 1921, 194 people in 19 households.

-On 24 March 1946, the Pyry Cemetery was opened at Łagiewnicka Street, operated by the Saint Apostles Peter and Paul Church, located in the nearby Pyry.
+On 24 March 1946, the Pyry Cemetery was opened at Łagiewnicka Street, operated by the Sts.
+Apostles Peter and Paul Church, located in the nearby Pyry.

 On 14 May 1951, the area was incorporated into the city of Warsaw.

 In 1962, the Warszawa Dawidy railway station was at Baletowa Street.
 Currently, it is operated by the Polish State Railways, as part of the railway line no. 8, between Warsaw West and Kraków Main stations.

 In 1996, the area became part of the administrative neighbourhood of Jeziorki, established as a subdivision of the municipality of Warsaw-Ursynów.
 It continued to exist following the restructurisation of the municipality into the Ursynów district in 2002, and its status was reconfirmed in 2013.

 In 1998, the district of Ursynów was subdivided into the areas of the City Information System, with Jeziorki Północne becoming one of them.

 Between 2006 and 2010, the Presbyterian Warsaw Korean Church was built at 63D Farbiarska Street.